-Note that in \setmainjfont etc. which are provided by luatexja-fontspec package, kerning option is set off (Kerning=Off) by default, because of the compatibility with previous versions of LuaTeX-ja.
+Note that in \setmainjfont etc. which are provided by luatexja-fontspec package, kerning option is set off (Kerning=Off) by default, because of the compatibility with previous versions of LuaTFX-ja.

-■ extend and slant The following setting can be specified as OpenType font features:
+■extend and slant The following setting can be specified as OpenType font features:

+'''

-extend= $\langle extend \rangle$ expand the font horizontally by $\langle extend \rangle$.
+extend=\langle extend \rangle expand the font horizontally by \langle extend \rangle.

+'''

+'''

-slant= $\langle slant \rangle$ slant the font.
+slant=\langle slant \rangle slant the font.

+'''

-Note that LuaTEX-ja doesn't adjust JFMs by these extend and slant settings; you have to write new JFMs on purpose.
+Note that LuaTeX-ja doesn't adjust JFMs by these extend and slant settings; one have to write new JFMs on purpose.
 For example, the following example uses the standard JFM jfm-ujis.lua, hence letter-spacing and the width of italic correction are not correct:

 '''

-1 \jfont\E=KozMinPr6N-Regular:extend=1.5;jfm=ujis;-kern
+1 \jfont\E=HaranoAjiMincho-Regular:extend=1.5;jfm=ujis;-kern

-2 \E あいうえお
+2 \jfont\S=HaranoAjiMincho-Regular:slant=1;jfm=ujis;-kern

-3

-4 \jfont\S=KozMinPr6N-Regular:slant=1;jfm=ujis;-kern

-5 \S あいう\/ABC
+3 \E あいうえお \S あいう\/ABC

 '''

-■ltjksp kanjiskip_natural, kanjiskip_stretch, kanjiskip_shrink keys (Page ??) makes tha LuaTEX-ja inserts not only a glue which is specified by a JFM, and also the natural width/stretch part/shrink part of kanjiskip.

-This functionality is disabled by -ltjksp specification.
+■ltjksp kanjiskip_natural, kanjiskip_stretch, kanjiskip_shrink keys (Page ??) makes tha LuaT_EX-ja inserts not only a glue which is specified by a JFM, and also the natural width/stretch part/shrink part of kanjiskip.
+This functionality is disabled by -ltjksp specification, as shown in Figure 3.